lizmat/raku-all-modules/cpan/ELIZABETH/P5study/README.md

 PORTING CAVEATS
 ===============

 Currently, `study` is a no-op in Perl 6.
+As it is in more recent Perl 5's.

 AUTHOR
 ======